How Many Hours Should I Study for the GMAT?

 TTP PRO TIP:

-Start GMAT Focus prep with your score goal in mind.
+Start GMAT prep with your score goal in mind.

 Once you have your score goal, your next step is to determine your starting point.

-Determine Your Current GMAT Focus Ability
+Determine Your Current GMAT Ability

-Now that you have a GMAT Focus target score, it’s time to determine where you currently stand.
+Now that you have a GMAT target score, it’s time to determine where you currently stand.
 To get an accurate assessment of your current GMAT score, take a full-length official practice test.
 Keep in mind that this practice test will help you determine how long to prepare for the GMAT.
 Take it seriously and do your best!

-Do you plan to take your GMAT Focus at a test center?
+Do you plan to take your GMAT at a test center?
 Take your practice exam in a quiet yet public spot, such as a library.
 Also, use a dry-erase pad and marker as you will at the test center.

-Are you going to take the GMAT Focus online?
+Are you going to take the GMAT online?
 Use the same computer and whiteboard you plan to use on test day.

 Finally, follow all test day rules, such as not pausing your test or taking unauthorized breaks.